Dependencies

 Steps:

-3. Run git diff requirements.txt and spot non-patch level vesion bumps.
+2. Review changes: git diff uv.lock and spot non-patch level version bumps.

 5. Unless something comes up, make sure tests and smoke tests pass.